 Task: With a constant influx of employee data in the form of existing employees, new employees, contractors, etc. managing it all manually can be a nightmare for HR teams.

-Decision: For example, RPA in HR can automatically generate important documents that employees need, instead of having HR personnel migrating all employee data from HRIS into a document template.
+Decision: For example, RPA in HR can automatically generate important documents that employees need, instead of having HR personnel migrate all employee data from HRIS into a document template.

 Robots can also perform data cleansing tasks at regular intervals to ensure data compatibility across multiple databases.